MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-subscribe-from-alert.md

 ---
-title: How to Subscribe to Notifications from an Alert
+title: Subscribe to Notifications from an Alert
 description: This article describes how to subscribe to a notification from a selected alert in the Operations console.
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika
 manager: jsuri
-ms.date: 02/27/2025
+ms.date: 03/27/2025
 ms.custom: UpdateFrequency2, engagement-fy23
 ms.service: system-center
 ms.subservice: operations-manager